urmz/capstone/README.md

 # Capstone, Spring 2019

-Here lies the code repository for my senior capstone project for the Minerva Schools.
+This is the code repository for my senior capstone project for the Minerva Schools.

-My project includes two experiments that requires scraping alexa.com for lists of websites associated with specific topics relevant to the experiment.
-I subsequently used ChromeDriver to send 'treatment' and 'control' units to these websites.
+My project includes two experiments that require scraping alexa.com with BeautifulSoup for lists of websites associated with specific topics relevant to the experiment.
+I subsequently use ChromeDriver to send 'treatment' and 'control' units to these websites.
+For the project, I navigated each unit to bbc.com and categorized advertisements seen by hand to determine if there was systematic bias between my experimental groups.